lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 2. Run `npm start` in two terminal windows so we can have the Express servers run in parallel

 The servers will require that you have ports 3000 and 3001 available to bind to by default.
 Otherwise, you may provide a `PORT` environment variable to each web server project to configure a different local port.

+Note: you should be running both servers simulatanously.

 #### Exercise 1